 Tassie Tiger Trail

-If you’ve been hanging out for a true-blue cattle ride and love the idea of working cattle on a sturdy Quarter Horse and getting down and dirty in the yards, then this ride is for you.
-The 5 day ride itinerary begins at guide and host Andrew McCarthy’s cattle property, which skirts Mount Goomboorian, east of Gympie in the south-east corner of Queensland (3 hours’ drive from Brisbane).
-For the next two days you’ll ride this patch of paradise, slipping into the day-to-day runnings of a small scale cattle property.
-This is all conducted as a hands-on experience where you’ll get an authentic glimpse into everyday life as a grazier.
-The final two days of the itinerary see you take part in a campdrafting clinic where you’ll benefit from one-on-one tutelage from Rod Cotter, a patient and expert teacher who can teach everyone from beginners to experienced riders.
+If you love the idea of working cattle on a sturdy Quarter Horse and getting down and dirty in the yards, then this ride is for you.
+The 5 day ride itinerary is based at guide and host Andrew McCarthy’s cattle property, which skirts Mount Goomboorian, east of Gympie in the south-east corner of Queensland (3 hours’ drive from Brisbane).
+For two days you’ll ride this patch of paradise, slipping into the day-to-day runnings of a small-scale cattle property.
+This is a hands-on experience where you’ll get an authentic glimpse into everyday life as a grazier.
+After this comes a glorious day at the seaside where you’ll get to canter along the sand and swim bareback in the ocean, before the final two days see you learn the thrilling sport of campdrafting.
+You’ll benefit from one-on-one tutelage from not just Andrew but also Rod Cotter, campdrafting legend!
+These two patient and expert horsemen can teach everyone from beginners to experienced riders.
 SO if you’ve always wanted to run away to the bush and be a jillaroo or jackaroo, head to Mount Goomboorian!

 Craig’s Hut & High Country Ride